 - Manually Excluded: These accounts were manually excluded or are otherwise unreachable in our platform.

-- No Traffic: Demandbase was able to validate these accounts but may be unable to identify engagement and intent signals for them.
+- No Traffic/Domain Only Match: Demandbase was able to validate these accounts but may be unable to identify engagement and intent signals for them.
 You can manually include these accounts to view data on firmographics and other buyer signals.

 Every audience in the ABM Platform created from a CSV file or CRM report has an Audit Report link underneath the audience name.